Archit3115/artificial-intelligence/artificial-intelligence/docs/livekit-architecture.md

 - Recording / RTMP Ingest: optional components that capture streams for storage or broadcast.
 - Storage: object stores (S3, GCS) used for saving recordings, logs, and assets.

 You can expand this diagram with swimlanes, more detailed subgraphs, or use `graph TD` for layered flows.
+You can expand this diagram with swimlanes, more detailed subgraphs, or use `graph TD` for layered flows.